yuki24/artemis/README.md

 ### Writing your own adapter

-When the built-in adapters do not satisfy your needs, you may want to implement and use your own adapter.
-You could do so by following the steps.
-Let's take a look at the [`::net_http_hmac`](https://github.com/JanStevens/artemis-api-auth/tree/master) adapter as an example.
+When the built-in adapters do not satisfy your needs, you may want to implement your own adapter.
+You could do so by following the steps below.
+Let's implement the [`::net_http_hmac`](https://github.com/JanStevens/artemis-api-auth/tree/master) adapter as an example.

  1. Define `NetHttpHmacAdapter` under the `Artemis::Adapters` namespace and implement [the `#execute` method](https://github.com/github/graphql-client/blob/master/guides/remote-queries.md):